irace/ppf/README.md

 ## Usage

+First, run `bundle install` to install dependencies.
+Then:

 ```bash
 ./bin/ppf                      # Creates in the public folder for the upcoming week
 ./bin/ppf --private            # Creates in your private user folder